Lighting for Pet Photography with One-Light

 The other downside to shooting wide-open is the flip side to one of the reasons for opening up in the first place – moving pets.
 Shooting at your lens’s widest aperture increases the likelihood of missing focus if your subject moves and your camera’s autofocus does not keep up.
 Ultimately, it’s up to you if you like that aesthetic or would prefer to stop down.
 If you prefer a narrower aperture, keep in mind that you will have to increase your flash output.

-A stand-in stuffed dog was used to test and adjust the lighting before bringing the subject on set.
+A stand-in stuffed dog was used to test and adjust the lighting for pet photography before bringing the subject on set.
 With the stuffed dog, I tried the 100mm f/2.8L lens initially as a more ideal portrait focal length than 70mm, but its autofocus proved too slow in the low light of the room on a dark background for a live animal.
 That idea was scrapped, favoring the 24-70mm f/2.8 listed at the beginning of this article with its much more amenable focus speed.

 Whenever possible, it’s preferable to get your lighting dialed in before the subject arrives on set, especially with pets.
 There will potentially be tweaks to make once you see the light interact with the actual subject, but it’s better to have a solid starting point.